Training Your Miniature Schnauzer Puppy to Swim

 Most Importantly

 Do not force your Miniature Schnauzer puppy, or any other breed of puppy, to enter the water.
 If your puppy is going to be a swimmer, he will do it in his own time.
-Never force him into the water or that will be end of it.
-He will never swim if he is forced.
+Never force him into the water.
+Forcing a puppy to swim usually results in his fear of the water and no longer an interest in swimming.

 Playing in the Water with Other Dogs

-An opportunity to take your puppy swimming with others dogs, preferably that you know, is a good way to introduce puppy to the water.
-When puppy sees the other dogs having fun he could want to join in and be part of the fun.
+An opportunity to take your puppy swimming with other dogs, preferably one that you know, is a good way to introduce the puppy to the water.
+When a puppy sees other dogs having fun he could want to join in and be part of the pleasure.

 Your Puppy Building Confidence

-Whatever way you approach training your Miniature Schnauzer puppy to swim he will need to build his confidence.
+Whatever your approach in training your Miniature Schnauzer puppy to swim, he must build his confidence.
 Just give him the time he needs to get the feel of water.
 Your puppy might not take to the water immediately.
 Several trips to the swimming area may be necessary before a puppy is confident enough to get in the water and start swimming.

 Life Jackets for Dogs

-Also if you intend taking your dog on a boat excursion, even for a short spin on the harbour, it is essential that he/she wears a Life Jacket.
+Also if you intend to take your dog on a boat excursion, even for a short spin on the harbour, he must wear a Life Jacket.

-This image shows one popular style currently available from Amazon.
-There are many other styles available and although some may not look as cute as this one, they each have different features.
-Clicking on the image will take you to Amazon.
+The following two images show popular styles currently available from Amazon.
+There are a variety of styles, each style having different features.
+To learn more about a style, click on the appropriate image which will take you to Amazon.
 Also, you may find Customer Reviews helpful.

 As an Amazon Associate I earn from qualifying purchases.